Chlodwig, Prince of Hohenlohe-Schillingsfürst: Chancellor of Germany

 Chlodwig von Hohenlohe appointed the Foreign Secretary Adolf Marschall von Bieberstein as Prussian Minister of State.
 He served also as a support in the Prussian cabinet and as his mouthpiece in the Reichstag.
 Bieberstein was increasingly involved in disputes with William II, who aspired to have a greater personal influence on foreign policy.
 He was also opposed by the Agrarians because he advocated the reduction of corn duties.
 In 1897, he was dismissed from both his offices and replaced by Bernhard von Bülow.
 In the same year William II initiated numerous reshuffles.
 Among them was the appointment of Alfred von Tirpitz as head of the German Imperial Naval Office.
 In sum, the imperial personnel policy meant a de facto disempowerment of Chlodwig von Hohenlohe.
 He was no longer able to halt the transition to an increasingly imperialist German world politics and the naval armaments.
 The rapprochement with Russia and the deterioration of relations with Great Britain (Kruger telegram in 1896, Samoan crisis in 1899) ran past him, same as the response to the Boxer Rebellion.

 Only cautiously, Chlodwig von Hohenlohe ventured an at least internal opposition to the imperial intervention in the affairs of state.
 In particular he initiated a reform of the Prussian Military Law (1898) and the Law on Associations (1899).
 During his tenure also the Bürgerliches Gesetzbuch was adopted (1896).
 Chlodwig resigned the chancellorship on 17 October 1900 and was succeeded by Bernhard von Bülow.

 Death

 Chlodwig died on 6 July 1901 at Bad Ragaz aged 82.

 Marriage and family

-On 16 February 1847 at Rödelheim Chlodwig married Princess Marie of Sayn-Wittgenstein-Sayn (16 February 1829, Saint Petersburg - 11 December 1897, Berlin), daughter of Ludwig Adolf Friedrich, 2nd Prince of Sayn-Wittgenstein-Sayn (the son of Russian field marshal Ludwig Adolf Peter, 1st Prince of Sayn-Wittgenstein-Berleburg-Ludwigsburg) and his first wife Princess Caroline (Stephanie) Radziwill.
+On 16 February 1847 at Rödelheim Chlodwig married Princess Marie of Sayn-Wittgenstein-Sayn (Saint Petersburg, 16 February 1829 – Berlin, 11 December 1897), daughter of Ludwig Adolf Friedrich, 2nd Prince of Sayn-Wittgenstein-Sayn (the son of Russian field marshal Ludwig Adolf Peter, 1st Prince of Sayn-Wittgenstein-Berleburg-Ludwigsburg) and his first wife Princess Caroline (Stephanie) Radziwill.
 Marie was the heiress to vast estates in Imperial Russia.
 This led to two prolonged visits to Verkiai, Lithuania from 1851 to 1853 and again in 1860 in connection with the management of these properties.

 Chlodwig and Marie had six children: